1. Home

 Set to bypass the terminal selection during the initial connection.
 This can be expanded, replaced, or deleted based on the required input during session startup that is common to all users.

-Emulation Property Terminal ID: vt100
+Emulation Property Terminal ID: xterm

 The terminal ID is set to communicate the terminal capabilities to the telnet host.
 Different terminal types have different available feature sets.